Profumo affair: Gordon and Edgecombe

 In October 1961 Keeler accompanied Ward to Notting Hill, then a run-down district of London replete with West Indian music clubs and cannabis dealers.
 At the Rio Café they encountered Aloysius "Lucky" Gordon, a Jamaican jazz singer with a history of violence and petty crime.
 Gordon and Keeler embarked on an affair which, in her own accounts, was marked by equal measures of violence and tenderness on his part.
 Gordon became very possessive, jealous of Keeler's other social contacts.
-He began confronting her friends, and often telephoned her at unsocial hours.
+He began confronting her friends and often telephoned her at unsocial hours.
 In November Keeler left Wimpole Mews and moved to a flat in Dolphin Square, overlooking the Thames at Pimlico, where she entertained friends.
 When Gordon continued to harass Keeler he was arrested by the police and charged with assault.
 Keeler later agreed to drop the charge.

-In July 1962 the first inklings of a possible Profumo-Keeler-Ivanov triangle had been hinted, in coded terms, in the gossip column of the society magazine Queen.
+In July 1962 the first inklings of a possible Profumo-Keeler-Ivanov triangle had been hinted at, in coded terms, in the gossip column of the society magazine Queen.
 Under the heading, "Sentences I'd like to hear the end of" appeared the wording: "... called in MI5 because every time the chauffeur-driven Zils drew up at her front door, out of her back door into a chauffeur-driven Humber slipped..."
 Keeler was then in New York City with Rice-Davies, in an abortive attempt to launch their modelling careers there.
-On her return, to counter Gordon's threats, Keeler formed a relationship with Johnny Edgecombe, an ex-merchant seaman from Antigua, with whom she lived for a while in Brentford, just west of London.
-Edgecombe became similarly possessive himself after he and Gordon clashed violently on 27 October 1962, when Edgecombe slashed his rival with a knife.
+On her return to London in September 1962, to counter Gordon's threats, Keeler met and formed a relationship with Johnny Edgecombe, an ex-merchant seaman from Antigua, with whom she lived for a while in Brentford, just west of London.
+Edgecombe became similarly possessive himself after he and Gordon clashed violently on 27 October 1962, when Edgecombe slashed his rival's face with a knife.
 Keeler broke up with Edgecombe shortly afterwards because of his domineering behaviour.

-On 14 December 1962 Keeler and Rice-Davies were together at 17 Wimpole Mews when Edgecombe arrived, demanding to see Keeler.
+On the afternoon of 14 December 1962, Keeler and Rice-Davies were together at Ward's house at 17 Wimpole Mews when Edgecombe arrived, demanding to see Keeler.
 When he was not allowed in, he fired several shots at the front door.
 Shortly afterwards, Edgecombe was arrested and charged with attempted murder and other offences.
 In brief press accounts, Keeler was described as "a free-lance model" and "Miss Marilyn Davies" as "an actress".
 In the wake of the incident, Keeler began to talk indiscreetly about Ward, Profumo, Ivanov and the Edgecombe shooting.
 Among those to whom she told her story was John Lewis, a former Labour MP whom she had met by chance in a night club.
 Lewis, a long-standing enemy of Ward, passed the information to Wigg, his one-time parliamentary colleague, who began his own investigation.